Scott: Defeat your seven evil exes if we're going to continue to date?

 - No Smoking: As a running joke in the comics, Scott considers smoking to be a habit indicating pure evil.
 The film attempted to adapt the gag: Scott would react to Ramona's own smoking habit with shock, and Lucas Lee would constantly smoke with a floating black censor bar (similar to Julie's when she swears) covering up the cigarette.
 The former ended up a deleted scene; the latter was abandoned after test footage (found on the Blu-Ray) proved it looked too silly.
 As a result, no one smokes in the film.

-- When the relationship between Scott and Ramona begins to deteriorate, in a moment of frustration, Ramona tells Scott that he's just another Evil Ex waiting to happen.
+- "Not So Different" Remark: When the relationship between Scott and Ramona begins to deteriorate, in a moment of frustration, Ramona tells Scott that he's just another Evil Ex waiting to happen.

 - Numerological Motif